 There are over 99,000 electrical professionals across the UK who hold an ECS (Electrotechnical Certification Scheme) card to demonstrate their credentials at work and on site.
-In order to obtain this card, which is renewable every 2 years, applicants need to complete an ECS Health and Safety assessment.
+In order to obtain this card, which is renewable every two years, applicants need to complete an ECS Health and Safety Assessment.

-Currently, these assessments are paper-based and are only available at a limited amount of authorised centres across the UK, but very soon this will no longer be the case and the assessments are going to be moved online.
+These assessments were previously paper-based and only available at a limited amount of authorised centres across the UK.
+However, the assessments are now available online.

 To qualify as a centre you must meet the following criteria: